Sandpoint High School Team Bio

 Head Coach: William Love

-Previous Experience: 8 Years as Assistant at Sandpoint
+Previous Experience: 4 Years as Assistant for Sandpoint Boys

 Key Players lost from last year:

 "Grace Kirscher (4A IEL MVP) is playing basketball at Eastern Washington.
 Trinity Golder played a handful of games for us last year, but she is also playing at EWU (likely redshirting), and Ciera Bailey (All-IEL) is running at the College of Idaho.
 We graduated seven seniors from last year’s roster," Coach Love.

 "Aly Lish is a junior transfer from Rockland and Kaylee Banks is a sophomore transfer from Clark Fork.
 Both will see lots of playing time," Coach Love.

 PRESEASON COACHES POLL

 Hannah Broyles, Moscow